TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

   <img src="/blog/01/putting-on-clown-makeup.avif" alt="Putting on clown makeup" width="489" height="523" loading="lazy"/>
 </figure>

-The somewhat working prototype can be <a href="https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/ff77578bec715e659708961dd3d00424d6c1e87c/packages/client">found here</a> but just as <a href="https://dev.to/richharris/why-i-don-t-use-web-components-2cia">Rich Harris said in a blog post</a>, the spec is sorely lacking in ergonomics to be any kind of replacement of modern JS frameworks.
-You end up writing your own crappier versions of things without being able to leverage any of their ecosystems.
+The somewhat working prototype can be <a href="https://github.com/TeemuKoivisto/teemukoivisto.xyz/tree/ff77578bec715e659708961dd3d00424d6c1e87c/packages/client">found here</a> but just as <a href="https://dev.to/richharris/why-i-don-t-use-web-components-2cia">Rich Harris said in a blog post</a>, the spec is sorely lacking in ergonomics to be any kind of replacement of modern JS frameworks at the moment.
+You end up writing your own crappier versions of things without being able to leverage any of the ecosystems.

 Just as a few examples, there is no templating in web components (eg `{{ name }}`).
 So you need to add that.
 Or directives eg `{#if loggedIn}`.
 To pass state you can use CustomEvents but probably need an event bus of sorts (eg observables).
 And some kind of diffing to know what has changed unless you always rerender everything.

-Also web components are JS — they only render HTML after they've run — meaning you can't serve them statically from the server (EDIT: Although it seems you can serve the HTML, it's only the hydration which you have to do yourself).
+Also web components are JS — they only render HTML after they've run — meaning you can't serve them statically from the server.
 Which means every time a page is loaded uncached, the widgets will flicker as the HTML is inserted and styles calculated.
 So you have to hydrate & rehydrate them yourself which is no small task in itself.
+(EDIT: Although it seems you can serve the HTML, it's only the hydration which you have to do yourself.
+But I might be wrong, it just seemed quite complicated).

 There are tools, like <a href="https://lit.dev/">Lit</a>, that make them tolerable but if you are using a library why not use something you are already familiar with..?